marviflame/Operationalize-Machine-Learning/README.md

 ### Step 4: Upload to Docker Hub
 - In the `./upload_docker.sh` file, edit the dockerpath (line 8) and change the docker username to a personalized one (or leave it as is, to use the public marviflame89/udacityproject4:v2.10.9)
-- To upload to docker hub, run `./upload_docker.sh`
+- Upload to docker hub by using, run `./upload_docker.sh`

 ### Step 5: Kubernetes deployment
-- To deploy to kubernetes, run `./run_kubernetes.sh`
+- deploy to kubernetes by calling, run `./run_kubernetes.sh`